zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

    empty or undefined, then output an undefined set and exit these test procedures.

-3. If no name in *Child Zone Name Server Names* is an [in-bailiwick] name server name:
+3. If no name in *Child Zone Name Server Names* is an [In-Bailiwick] name server name:
    1. Output an empty set.
    2. Exit these test procedures.

-4. Create an empty set the [in-bailiwick] name server names from the *Child Zone Name Server Names* set, where each name is linked to an empty set of IP addresses ("Name Servers").
+4. Create an empty set the [In-Bailiwick] name server names from the *Child Zone Name Server Names* set, where each name is linked to an empty set of IP addresses ("Name Servers").

 5. For name in *Name Servers* do:
    1. Create the following two [DNS queries][DNS Query]:
-      1. Query type A and the [in-bailiwick] name as the query name ("A Query").
+      1. Query type A and the [In-Bailiwick] name as the query name ("A Query").
-      2. Query type AAAA and the [in-bailiwick] name as the query name ("AAAA Query").
+      2. Query type AAAA and the [In-Bailiwick] name as the query name ("AAAA Query").
    2. [Send] *A Query* and *AAAA Query* to all servers in *Name Server IPs* and process the [DNS Responses][DNS Response] from each of them.